judgedreads/hotshot/README.md

 - The application frequently segfaults on close.
 I intend to investigate further but it hasn't yet affected the application whilst running.
+- There is some weird stuff happening with the focus of widgets in that the embedded looks like it isn't focussed even though key-press-events are still sent to it.
+I imagine it's just multiple widgets trying to compete for focus.
+If it bothers you, just clicking on the title bar seems to fit it (or pressing tab).

 ##Credits